 The ancient city of Lugdunum is more than 2000 years old… The Grand Site of Saint-Bertrand-de-Comminges/Valcabrère can be discovered through various monuments from different periods.

-Lugdunum Convenae, the capital of Aquitaine, was founded in the 1st century BC and covered an area of 36 hectares, with an estimated population of between 10,000 and 15,000.
+Founded in the 1st century BC, the capital of the Convènes territory (slightly larger than modern-day Comminges) covered an area of 36 hectares and had an estimated population of between 5,000 and 10,000.
 The oldest remains found on the site date back to the time of Emperor Augustus (27-14 BC).

 Departmental archaeological museum.

-The Musée archéologique départemental de Saint-Bertrand-de-Comminges was set up in 1985 as a conservation facility linked to the site of Lugdunum, the ancient capital of the city of the Convènes.
-As well as its study and conservation work, the Musée archéologique départemental team welcomes researchers, both professional and amateur, and continues its programme of temporary exhibitions.
+The Musée archéologique départemental de Saint-Bertrand-de-Comminges was created in 1985 as a conservation facility linked to the site of Lugdunum, the ancient capital of the city of the Convènes.
+Alongside its study and conservation work, the Musée archéologique départemental team welcomes researchers, both professional and amateur, and continues its temporary exhibition programme.